 The chair of the Committee relative to the area of activity for which documents and publications are scheduled for review shall be an ex-officio member of the Ad Hoc Advisory Committee.
-Committee members representing the organizations within the community of interest are appointed by the respective organizations.
-Other members of the Committee, as determined by the Council, are appointed by the Council chair, and confirmed by the Council.
+Each relevant specialty organization shall be requested to provide a list of names from which the Council chair shall select an appointee for the Committee.
+The members of the Committee are appointed by the Council chair and confirmed by the Council.